spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/cluster-management/link-hosts.md

 tags: ["edge"]
 ---

-To create a multi-node cluster with hosts provisioned in `airgap` installation mode, the hosts must first be able identify and securely communicate with each other.
+To create a multi-node cluster with hosts provisioned in `airgap` installation mode, the hosts must first be able to identify and securely communicate with each other.
 By default, hosts that are provisioned in `airgap` installation mode are not aware of each other even if they are on the same network, and they do not have the credentials to communicate with each other securely.

 Host linking provides the hosts with the necessary network and security infrastructure to form a cluster together.
 In a group of linked hosts, hosts can broadcast information to all its peers.
-Every group has a leader node, which provides tokens with its IP and a One-Time Password (OTP) credentials encrypted that you can use to link other nodes.
+Every group has a leader node, which provides tokens with its IP and a One-Time Password (OTP) credentials that you can use to link other nodes.

 ![A diagram of the order of operations for linking hosts.](/clusters_edge_localui_cluster-mgmt_link-hosts.webp)

 Linked hosts will sync uploaded content, including images for the Palette agent, provider images, and host status, with each other.
-In a group of linked hosts that have not formed a cluster, only the leader node has access to functionality such as change host settings, upload content, and create clusters.
+In a group of linked hosts that have not formed a cluster, only the leader node has access to functionality such as to change host settings, upload content, and create clusters.
 Once a cluster is created, only the control plane nodes have access to features such as cluster management and can change host settings.
 Once a cluster is formed, all control plane nodes will be considered leader nodes.